wbolster/plyvel/doc/api.rst

    .. py:method:: get(key, verify_checksums=None, fill_cache=None)

+      Get the value for the specified key, or `None` if no value was set.

       Same as :py:meth:`DB.get`, but operates on the snapshot instead.

    .. py:method:: iterator(reverse=False, start=None, stop=None, include_key=True, include_value=True, verify_checksums=None, fill_cache=None)

+      Create a new :py:class:`Iterator` instance for this snapshot.

       Same as :py:meth:`DB.iterator`, but operates on the snapshot instead.